Refined Bobtcheva-Messia Invariants of 4-Dimensional 2-Handlebodies: Introduction

 \section{Introduction}

-The central object of study in this paper are \dmnsnl{4} \hndlbds{2}, which are smooth \mnflds{4} obtained from the $4$-ball by attaching finitely many $1$-han\-dles and $2$-han\-dles.
-These handlebodies are usually represented by Kirby diagrams, with dotted and undotted components corresponding to the attachment of $1$-han\-dles and $2$-han\-dles, respectively.
-We do not consider these \mnflds{4} up to diffeomorphism, but rather up to a more subtle equivalence relation called \textit{\dfrmtn{2}}, or \textit{\qvlnc{2}}.
-Recall that every diffeomorphism between \dmnsnl{4} handlebodies can be realized by a sequence of isotopies of attaching maps, handle slides, and creation/removal of canceling pairs of handles of index $0/1$, $1/2$, $2/3$, and $3/4$.
-By definition, \dfrmtns{2} are those diffeomorphisms that do not introduce $3$-han\-dles and $4$-han\-dles, that is, creation/removal of $2/3$ and $3/4$ pairs are forbidden.
+The central object of study in this paper are \dmnsnl{4} \hndlbds{2} , which are smooth \mnflds{4} obtained from the $4$-ball by attaching finitely many $1$-han\-dles and $2$-han\-dles.
+These handlebodies are usually represented by Kirby diagrams , with dotted and undotted components corresponding to the attachment of $1$-han\-dles and $2$-han\-dles, respectively.
+We do not consider these \mnflds{4} up to diffeomorphism, but rather up to a more subtle equivalence relation called \textit{\dfrmtn{2}} , or \textit{\qvlnc{2}} .
+Recall that, if a pair of \dmnsnl{4} handlebodies is diffeomorphic, then their handle decompositions can be related by a finite sequence of isotopies of attaching maps, handle slides, and creation/removal of canceling pairs of handles of index $0/1$, $1/2$, $2/3$, and $3/4$.
+By definition, \dfrmtns{2} are those diffeomorphisms implemented by sequences of handle moves that never introduce $3$-han\-dles and $4$-han\-dles, that is, creation/removal of $2/3$ and $3/4$ pairs are forbidden.
 It remains open whether \dfrmtns{2} form a proper subclass of the class of diffeomorphisms.
-This question is closely related to a deep open problem in combinatorial group theory, the Andrew--Curtis conjecture.
+This question is closely related to a deep open problem in combinatorial group theory, the Andrew--Curtis conjecture .

 In \cite{BD21} we defined a wide class of new invariants of \dmnsnl{4} \hndlbds{2} up to \dfrmtns{2}.
 More precisely, starting from any unimodular ribbon category $\calC$, we constructed a braided monoidal functor $J_4$, with source the category $\RHB$ of \dmnsnl{4} \hndlbds{2}, and target $\calC$.
-This can be considered as a relative\footnote{In $\RHB$, morphisms are not cobordisms, the monoidal structure is not induced by disjoint union, and the braiding is not symmetric.} of a \dmnsnl{4} Topological Quantum Field Theory (TQFT).
-By a result of Bobtcheva and Piergallini \cite{BP11}, $\RHB$ is generated by a single $4$-modular Hopf algebra object (the solid torus).
+This can be considered as a close relative\footnote{In $\RHB$, morphisms are not cobordisms, the monoidal structure is not induced by disjoint union, and the braiding is not symmetric.} of a \dmnsnl{4} \textit{TQFT} (short for \textit{Topological Quantum Field Theory}).
+By a result of Bobtcheva and Piergallini \cite{BP11}, $\RHB$ is freely generated by a single \textit{BPH algebra} (short for \textit{Bobtcheva--Piergallini Hopf algebra}), the solid torus.
 For a unimodular ribbon category $\calC$, we proved that the end